memorysafety/website/content/en/blog/2022-10-11-memory-safe-ntp.md

 </div>

-For the last couple of months we at Tweede golf have been working on implementing a Network Time Protocol (NTP) client in rust.
+For the last few months we at Tweede golf have been working on implementing a [Network Time Protocol (NTP) client and server in rust](https://github.com/memorysafety/ntpd-rs).

 The project is a [Prossimo](https://www.memorysafety.org/) initiative and is supported by their sponsors, Cisco and AWS.
 Our first short-term goal is to deploy our implementation at [Let's Encrypt](https://letsencrypt.org).
 The long-term goal is to develop an alternative fully-featured NTP implementation that can be widely used.